Search Cruise Guides by Keyword

 £390 allowance for all other goods, including perfume and souvenirs.

-These allowances are per person and apply to travelers aged 18 and above.
+These allowances are per person and apply to travellers aged 18 and above.
 It’s important to note that certain goods, such as firearms and endangered species, may require additional permits or have strict restrictions.

 Table of Contents